-5.0 Explanatory Notes and Definitions
+5.2 Definitions

-- 5.1 Explanatory Notes - 5.1.1 This Policy specifically addresses the requirements of the NESA Registered and Accredited Individual Non-Government Schools (NSW) Manual - March 2020 in the Section 3.6.2 "Having in place policies and procedures that provide for student welfare" - 5.2 Definitions - 5.2.1 Safe environment: A safe environment for students is one where the risk of harm is minimised, and students feel secure. - 5.2.2 Supportive environment: A supportive environment fosters the social, academic, physical and emotional development of students. - 5.2.3 Student welfare: Student welfare encompasses the mental, physical and emotional well-being of the student.
+- 5.2.1 Safe environment: A safe environment for students is one where the risk of harm is minimised and students feel secure. - 5.2.2 Supportive environment: A supportive environment fosters the social, academic, physical and emotional development of students. - 5.2.3 Student welfare: Student welfare encompasses the mental, physical and emotional wellbeing of the student.